Skip to main content

 # The rest of the document defines paths, etc.

 In this example, we have two security schemes, and both are defined as the defaults on the global level.
-They are separate entries in the global security array, so they are treated as a logical OR, and GPTScript will only need the environment variable for one or the other to make the request.
+They are separate entries in the global security array, so they are treated as a logical OR, and GPTScript will prompt the user to enter the credential for the first one (basic auth).

-When put into the same entry, they would be a logical AND, and the environment variables for both would be required.
+When put into the same entry, they would be a logical AND, and both would be required.
 It would look like this:

 security: